-Watch the child/children for any signs of COVID-19 illness.299 COVID-19 can look different in different people.
-For many people, being sick with COVID-19 would be a little bit like having the flu.
+Watch the child/children for any signs of COVID-19 illness (CDC, 2020h).
+COVID-19 can look different in different people.
+Being sick with COVID-19 would be a little bit like having the flu for many people.
 People can get a fever, cough, or have a hard time taking deep breaths.
 Most people who have gotten COVID-19 have not gotten sick.
 Only a small group of people who get it have had more serious problems.
 If the child does get sick, it does not mean he/she has COVID-19.
 People can get sick from all kinds of germs.
 What is important to remember is that if the child does get sick, the adults at home will seek appropriate healthcare.

 Launder items, including washable plush toys, as needed.
 Follow the manufacturer’s instructions.
 If possible, launder items using the warmest appropriate water setting and dry items completely.
 Dirty laundry from an ill person can be washed with other people’s items.

-Limit time with other children.299 If children meet in groups, it can put everyone at risk.
+Limit time with other children (CDC, 2020h).
+If children meet in groups, it can put everyone at risk.
 Children can pass this virus onto others who may be at higher risk, including older adults and people who have serious underlying medical conditions.

-Help children learn at home.299 Stay in touch with the child’s school.
+Help children learn at home (CDC, 2020h).
+Stay in touch with the child’s school.
 Many schools are offering lessons online (virtual learning).
 Review assignments from the school, and help the child establish a reasonable pace for completing the work.
-The child may need assistance with turning on devices, reading instructions, and typing answers.
+The child may need assistance turning on devices, reading instructions, and typing answers.
 Communicate challenges to the school.
-If technology or connectivity issues are faced, or the child is having difficulty completing assignments, inform the school.
+If technology or connectivity issues are faced, or the child has difficulty completing assignments, inform the school.
 Create a flexible schedule and routine for learning at home.

-- Have consistent bedtimes and get up at the same time, Monday through Friday.
+- Have consistent bedtimes and get up simultaneously, Monday through Friday.

 - Structure the day for learning, free time, healthy meals and snacks, and physical activity.